 Welcome!
 We are glad that you are here.
 I invite you to subscribe here and follow me on Pinterest, G+,

-Are you homeshooling a young one who has ADHD, ADD, or similar challenges?
+Are you homeshooling a young one who is twice exceptional, or who has ADHD, ADD, or similar challenges?

 A few years ago, I began helping with a 6 year old with ADHD.
 He had recently been diagnosed, and his mom decided to homeschool him.
 He was a wonderful, fun loving boy, who was very active and easily distractible and who figeted a lot when given instructions.
 He was also very eager to learn.